dirkgroot/extended-set/README.md

 ## Introduction

-The past 1-2 years, I've been a somewhat regular reader of Ron Jeffries' blog (<https://ronjeffries.com/>).
+Since about 1-2 years ago, I'm a somewhat regular reader of Ron Jeffries' blog (<https://ronjeffries.com/>).
 Recently he started a new series of blogs about extended set theory, or XST for short.
 In this series Ron shares the adventures het has in implementing a set-theoretic data structure, based on XST, in Codea Lua.